Qualitative SIG

 • Qualitative Evidence Synthesis (QES)

-• Creative and novel qualitative data collection methods
+• Creative and novel approaches to qualitative data collection and analysis

 Supervision and Teaching:

-Siân has experience supervising undergraduate and master’s students.
+Siân has experience supervising undergraduate and master’s students, acting as an internal and external examiner at viva, and has been on PhD review boards .
 She is willing to be approached regarding supervision of students at all levels working on qualitative and mixed methods projects or for requests to join PhD review panels.

-She has taught on topics such as developing topic guides, sampling and recruitment, data collection via interviews and focus groups, data analysis, and applying theory in qualitative research and regularly contributes to the teaching and marking of the qualitative component of NU’s Master’s in Public Health degree.
-She has also co-organised and taught informal qualitative methods workshops for colleagues within PHSI.
+She has taught on topics such as developing topic guides, sampling and recruitment, data collection via interviews and focus groups, data analysis, and applying theory in qualitative research.
+While in PHSI, she regularly contributed to the teaching and marking of the qualitative component of NU’s Master’s in Public Health degree, and marking associated dissertations.
+She has also co-organised and taught informal qualitative methods workshops for colleagues within the Faculty of Medical Sciences.

 Looking to collaborate on: